particle-iot/particle-cli/README.md

   eg. `particle compile photon xxx` OR `particle compile p xxxx` both targets the photon

+  The default target device is **core**.

+  eg. `particle compile .` VS `particle compile core .`

+  **NOTE**: There is also a `defaultCompileDevice` flag that allows the user to target a device by default and omit the `device_type` argument.

+  To set the default target for your profile, use the command `particle config defaultCompileDevice device_type`.

   Note!
 The cloud compiles ```.ino``` and ```.cpp``` files differently.
 For ```.ino``` files, the cloud will apply a pre-processor.
 It will add missing function declarations, and it will inject an ```#include " application.h"``` line at the top of your files if it is missing.